REBOOTING THE RULEBOOK

 Momentum for Change

 As a mounting body of research indicates that over-regulation may have adverse effects on our economic and social well-being, U.S. policymakers are pursuing a regulatory review agenda to identify rules that could be updated or repealed.
-In 2017, Executive Orders required federal agencies to conduct retrospective review of rules and invite citizens to participate in the process, too.
+Several 2017 Presidential Executive Orders require federal agencies to conduct retrospective review when new rules are created.
 Similar state-based initiatives in Missouri, Kentucky, Wisconsin, and Illinois are also underway.

 Historically, executive and legislative actions to inspire regulatory accountability have been largely unsuccessful.
 However, with the right resources and data, these recent initiatives have potential to improve the regulatory landscape.